Extended Set-based Tasks for Multi-task Execution and Prioritization: Simulations and Experiments

 where $ u\in \mathbb{R}^7$ is obtained solving the QP \eqref{eq:mainQPprioritiesauto}, $q_d$ by integrating the desired joint velocities $u(t)$, and the control gains were chosen to be $k_u=100$ and $k_q=36$.
 The QP is solved online in a ROS\footnote{Robot Operating System \url{https://www.ros.org/}} node employing the OSQP library~\cite{osqp}, and evaluating the CBFs using measured joint positions $q$.
 A middle-layer ROS node acts as an interface between ROS and the FRI client application.

 To better illustrate the performance of the proposed framework on a real robot, we consider tasks of different nature and which are dynamically inserted and removed in the prioritized stack.
 The following ESB tasks are employed to perform position control: (i) task $T_{p_i}$ consists in reaching a desired position $p_i$ with the end-effector in the Cartesian space, and (ii) task $T_{z_3}$ is accomplished by controlling the third link of the robot to achieve a desired height along the $z$ axis in the operational space.
-In addition, a vision task, $T_v$, is used to execute a look-at-point task consisting in orienting the end-effector of the robot holding the camera towards a desired point of interest---the Aruco tag in Fig.~\ref{fig:setup}.
-The stack comprises also safety-critical set-based tasks to accomplish joint limits avoidance (as shown in~\cite{notomista2020set}).
-As these tasks are safety critical, they are are not relaxed by slack variables.
+In addition, a vision task, $T_v$, is used to execute a look-at-point task consisting in orienting the end-effector of the robot holding the camera towards a desired point of interest---the AprilTag in Fig.~\ref{fig:setup}.
+To this end, the vision task was achieved using the CBF $h_v(s) = -0.5 k_v\|s - s_d\|^2$, where $k_v$ is a strictly positive scalar and $s, s_d\in\mathbb{R}^3$ are the actual and desired bearing directions, respectively.
+The vector $s$ is computed as $s = \frac{p_{v,c}^c}{\|p_{v,c}^c\|}$, where $p_{v,c}^c$ is the relative position of the tag object with respect to the camera, expressed in the camera frame. $s_d$ is its corresponding desired value and denotes the direction in which the object should be placed with respect to the camera.
+In the experiments reported below, the tag was fixed with respect to the world frame, however, the video in the supplementary material shows also the case of a moving tag.
+We selected $k_v=10$, $s_d = \left[0, 0, 1\right]\tr$.